DOI-ONRR/doi-extractives-data/_states/WY.md

     For details about natural resource extraction on state-owned land, see annual reports produced by the [Office of State Lands and Investments](http://lands.wyo.gov/minerals).
 state_revenue: |
     Revenue from natural resource extraction on federal, state, and private land is a primary source of income for the state of Wyoming.

+    In production year 2014, all 23 of Wyoming’s counties had taxable mineral production, though over 60% percent of revenue from mineral production came from Campbell, Sublette, and Sweetwater counties.
+In general, the state of Wyoming collects revenue from extraction in the form of severance taxes and counties collect revenue from extraction through ad valorem taxes.

+    _Note: The Wyoming Department of Revenue reports some revenues by production year, rather than fiscal year._
 state_revenue_sustainability: |
     In 2014, natural resource revenue streams contributed almost half of the state’s total general fund revenues.
 Over the last decade, Wyoming’s general fund revenues from extractive industries have doubled from $315 million to $640 million, and the percentage of total general fund revenues from extraction has increased 8%, fluctuating between a low of 33% (in 2009) and a high of 46% (in 2014).
-Severance tax revenues hold particular importance for Wyoming, accounting for between up to a quarter of general fund revenues.
+Severance tax revenues hold particular importance for Wyoming, and account for up to a quarter of general fund revenues.

-    To read more about the impact of revenue from the extractive industries on Wyoming’s general fund, including future projections, see reports produced by Wyoming's [Consensus Revenue Estimating Group](http://eadiv.state.wy.us/creg/creg.html).
+    To read more about the impact of revenue from extractive industries on Wyoming’s general fund, including future projections, see reports produced by Wyoming's [Consensus Revenue Estimating Group](http://eadiv.state.wy.us/creg/creg.html).
 state_tax_expenditures: |
     Wyoming does not report information on total tax expenditures, and does not have tax expenditures associated with oil and gas.
 state_disbursements: |
+    [State agencies](#state-agencies) distribute natural resource revenues according to the [Wyoming State Code](http://legisweb.state.wy.us/LSOWeb/wyStatutes.aspx), which is defined by the legislature.

+    Prior to FY 2002, individual severance taxes had distinct distribution formulas.
+In the 2000 and 2001 legislative sessions, the Wyoming Legislature revised statutes — a process they called “de-earmarking” — to simplify the distribution process.
+The Department of Revenue now collects severance tax revenues, aggregates them, and distributes that total amount according to statute.

+    At the local level, county tax collectors collect all property taxes on production and distribute them within their own jurisdictions.

+    _Note: The Wyoming Department of Revenue reports revenue distribution by fiscal year._
 state_impact: |
+    The extractive industries play an important role in Wyoming’s economy — particularly in Campbell County's Powder River Basin and in Sublette County.
+For more information about employment in Wyoming, the [Department of Workforce Services](http://www.wyomingworkforce.org/) has published [long-term industry and occupational projections for 2014 to 2024](http://doe.state.wy.us/lmi/projections/2016/projections_2014-2024.htm).

+    Because of relatively high annual wages (compared to other industries), extractive industries contribute a greater percentage of personal income than jobs.
+In 2014, annual wages from extractive industries made up about 18% (or $2.4 billion) of total annual wages in the state.
+The average annual wage for extractive-industry job in Wyoming in 2014 was $88,198, or almost twice the statewide average wage of $46,492.
 ---

 <!-- State governance -->